 Exemption Verification.
 Compliance with the exemption must be verified by the owner based on the building as it is to be occupied and operating on the compliance date.

 Exemption Application Timeframe.
-Applications for exemptions may be submitted no sooner thanthree years prior to the compliance date and submitted to the AHJ no later than 180 days prior to the compliance date.
+Applications for exemptions may be submitted no sooner than two years prior to the compliance date and submitted to the AHJ no later than 180 days prior to the compliance date.

 Exemption Certificate Validity.
 Exemptions certificates are only valid for the current compliance review cycle.